Recommended VS Code Extensions

 Formatting & Linting

 • biomejs.biomeBiome.
-A fast toolchain for web projects (formatting, linting, and more).
+Fast toolchain for web projects (linting; may format where configured).

 Documentation